 This site in Clevedon was used as a satellite waste dump by Albright and Wilson’s Portishead factory.
 The background history of this buried lanscaped site used as playing fields was discussed at a meeting of Clevedon Town Council on 7/1/09 .
 Read this here- 07_01_09_Council

-The purpose of this matter concerned a controversial proposal to potentially build a hospital on top of this white phosphorus contaminated site.
-The background to this story can be read HERE.
+The purpose of this matter concerned a controversial proposal to potentially build a new hospital on top of this buried white phosphorus contaminated site.

 We wondered given the nature of the site and its contents what reports had been undertaken concerning the toxic waste dumped there by Albright and Wilson, and also what form of remediation if any had been undertaken there.